 This is an excellent question, and one that isn't asked often enough.
-Presumably, this is another one of those art definitions we are all supposed to know - most likely by osmosis, or some other telepathic means, because (heaven forbid) you wouldn't want to ask a "stupid" question at some Art World function.
+Presumably, talking about contemporary art is another one of those art definitions we are all supposed to know -- because (heaven forbid) you wouldn't want to ask a "stupid" question at some art world function.
 (Well, you might, but I wouldn't.
 At least, not ever again.)

-Now, of course, if you are 96-years old and reading this (By the way, congratulations, if this describes you.
-Way to keep up with the times!), you can expect a certain amount of overlapping between "Contemporary" and "Modern" art in your lifetime.
+Now, of course, if you are 96-years old and reading this (By the way, congratulations, if this describes you!), you can expect a certain amount of overlapping between "Contemporary" and "Modern" art in your lifetime.
 A good rule of thumb is:

-Here at About Art History, 1970 is the cut-off point for two reasons.
-First, because it was around 1970 that the terms "Postmodern" and "Postmodernism" popped up - meaning, we must assume, that the Art World had had its fill of Modern Art starting right then.
+Here at About.com Art History, 1970 is the cut-off point for two reasons.
+First, because it was around 1970 that the terms "Postmodern" and "Postmodernism" popped up -- meaning, we must assume, that the art world had had its fill of Modern Art starting right then.

 Secondly, 1970 seems to be the last bastion of easily classified artistic movements.
 If you look at the outline of Modern Art, and compare it to the outline of Contemporary Art, you'll quickly notice that there are far more entries on the former page.
 This, in spite of the fact that Contemporary Art enjoys far more working artists making far more art.
 (It may be that Contemporary artists are mostly working in "movements" that cannot be classified, due to there being around ten artists in any given "movement", none of which have shot off an email saying that there's a new "movement" and "could you please tell others?")